-Brent had great advice for business owners and doesn’t subscribe to the belief that his organization can be better at everything than everyone else.
-I found this refreshing as this mindset helps business owners find balance and focus in their industry.
+Brent has great advice for business owners and doesn’t subscribe to the belief that his organization can be better at everything than everyone else.
+I found this refreshing, as this mindset helps business owners find balance and focus in their industry.
 YYES has been successful over the last 20 years because they know their strengths and play into them masterfully.
 Here are the top 10 lessons I learned from Brent and Don’s conversation.

 - Trust your gut.
-If a concept doesn’t hit you in the gut it’s not worth anything.
+If a concept doesn’t hit you in the gut, it’s not worth anything.

 - Develop empathy.
 The human and user experience are more important than anything for creatives.

 - Let creative ideas sit.
-Brent said they have a saying in the studio “Is it still funny in the morning?”
-If something doesn’t last the day it’s better to move on.
+Brent said they have a saying in the studio, “Is it still funny in the morning?”
+If something doesn’t last the day, it’s better to move on.

 - Find your strength.
 It’s not possible to be great at everything, so you should capitalize on what you’re good at.

-- Be up front with prospects.
+- Be upfront with prospects.
 Clarity will help both you and the prospect realize if you're the right fit.

 - Strategy over decoration.
 If you’re not designing based on strategy, you’re not swinging at a target — you’re just decorating.